PhantasarProductions/TFTRevamp/README.md

 The Launcher is a program on its own, the game itself is written in [LAURA II](https://github.com/TrickyGameTools/LAURA2) and you'll need that tool to get anys script to work.
 LAURA II has been licensed under the GNU GPL 3 and you can use it freely for your games (yes, even commercial games, as long as you refer to the free site of LAURA II and as long as modified versions remain open-source.
 The game itself counts as "the data" and is therefore not affected by the GNU GPL license).

+# Project renew for preservation

+The LAURA II engine planned to be rewritten in C++ Changes to the script will be minimal but done.
+This can lead to either this repository being updated for these adaptions, or a completely new repo to be set up.
+(Now this repository was never my work dir, but only a copy of it...
+(Git and Github were pretty new to me at the time so I was unsure how to use it and I didn't want to get my workspace messed up due to me making mistakes.
+If a copy gets messed up, no trouble, right?)

 To see live what I am doing you can follow my [Live DevLog](http://tricky1975.github.io/tft/tft_Devlog_page1.html) here.
 You can also follow this project on [Game Jolt](http://gamejolt.com/games/the-fairy-tale-revamped/174735).